 You can acquire pre-trigger data up to the limit of (Record length - 256).
 Minimum value for pre-trigger amount is 0.
-If user designs their own Coprocessor FPGA with its own acquisition manager, these restrictions can theoretically be overcome.

 Specifying Record Count

 User can specify the number of records that must be captured into host PC memory.
 The minimum value must be 1.